avranju/christ-blog/content/posts/on-conversion.md

 ## Conclusion

-Human beings seem to be prone to over-reacting to situations --- to respond to one extreme by over-correcting to a different extreme.
-It takes a concerted effort of will in order to resist that instinct and come up with a measured and appropriate response.
+Human beings seem prone to over-reacting to situations --- to respond to one extreme by over-correcting to a different extreme.
+It takes a concerted effort of will to resist that instinct and come up with a measured and appropriate response.
 Faced with the reality of abuse of exercise of religious freedom in evangelising one's beliefs, the over-correction is to abolish evangelism entirely.
 A measured response would be to work towards abolishing the abuse of exercise of religious freedom and to protect the vulnerable.
 Ideas ought to stand or fall as a function of the merit of the arguments offered in its defence.
 Shutting down all discourse of a specific kind only sets the precedent for similar excesses in the future where those who are in power, or a social majority is able to determine what everyone is allowed to think and say.

 [^1]: As one finds in the New Testament in the book of Acts, chapter 4
     and verse 12 where Peter, speaking of Jesus, under divine